Magicrafter13/Escape/README.md

+# ATTENTION
+This software is no longer being maintained, and most likely will never be changed again.
+Please see [this project's README.md](https://github.com/Magicrafter13/MaVeRo-3D/) for more details, as the depencies are identical.

+(Also I guess that ambitious idea detailed below is never going to happen.)

 # NOTE:
 ***This project will be changing soon!
 I have decided to no longer create a choose your own adventure game, but rather a base for creating cyoa games on the 3ds.***